 State pages include primary election after-action reports written by the students.
 The pages also include links to official reports, reports by citizen groups, commentary, and media accounts that inform an understanding of health-related voting challenges and approaches to meeting them.

-In sixteen states with primary and runoff elections in August, the process went much more smoothly than in the earlier presidential primaries.
-Election administrators across these states worked hard ahead of the elections to pandemic-proof their voting regimes, often by expanding access to absentee balloting and revamping in-person voting to accommodate public health guidance.
-These preparations proved essential, as the August elections saw higher voter participation compared to past state primaries and runoffs, with a record number of voters relying on absentee balloting and early voting options.
-Despite record numbers at the polls, these elections saw only a fraction of the statewide turnout expected in November.
-Accordingly, the August primaries are not a perfect preview of what’s to come: in the general election, greater turnout will much more aggressively test voting infrastructure.
-Although the ground continues to shift and much may change between now and November, the August state competitions provide important lessons for administering the general election.
+In seventeen states with primary and runoff elections in August, the process went much more smoothly than in the earlier presidential primaries.
+The August primaries are not a perfect preview of what’s to come: in the general election, greater turnout will much more aggressively test voting infrastructure.
+But while the ground continues to shift and much may change between now and November, the August state competitions provide important lessons for administering the general election.